chloealbright/DevHiveMind/Algorithms & Data Structures/AlgoFlow.md

 **Optimal Algorithm**:
+Optimal approaches aim for the most efficient solution based on the problem.
+While certain algorithm patterns may seem optimal, it depends on the specific problem at hand.

 The true optimal solution, often involving sorting.

-The Optimal algorithm would be the same as the Naïve algorithm, as it's the most efficient approach for solving the minimum coin change problem.
+In this scenario the Optimal algorithm would be the same as the Naive algorithm, as it's the most efficient approach for solving the minimum coin change problem.

+When tackling coding challenges, especially when implementing advanced patterns, refrain from defaulting to a specific coding pattern in your approach.
+Take the time to analyze the problem thoroughly, considering various factors, as blindly choosing a pattern may limit your perspective and hinder a comprehensive solution.
+Like for example assuming every string or array question best approach is either a sliding window or two pointer this is lazy thinking and waste time.